QuartzzDev/QuaCloser/README.md

 # QuaCloser
 Program Çalışırken Arkada Çalışmasını İstemediğiniz Programlar İçin Kullanabileceğiniz Bir Program

-!!!Not : Oluşabilecek herhangi bir sorunda sorumlu kişi programı kullanan kişidir .
+!!!
+Not : Programda oluşabilecek herhangi bir sorunda , sorumluluk KULLANICIYA AİTTİR !
+!!!
+Note : In case of any issues with the program, the responsibility lies with the USER.

 Not : progs List değiştirilerek kapanacak programlar ayarlanabilir .